cdjq/DFRobot_DS3231M/README.md

   /*!
    *@brief Judge if it is power-down
-   *@return If retrun true, power down, needs to reset time; false, work well.
+   *@return If retrun true, power down, time needs to reset; false, work well.
    */
   bool lostPower(void);